trancethehuman/baldurs-gate-ai-guide/Readme.md

 <img src="./assets/splash.jpg" width="600"/>

-As you travel through Faerûn, bring this trusted AI guide with you for spoiler-free tips when you're stuck.
+As you travel through Faerûn, bring this trusted AI guide with you for tips when you're stuck.

 ## Use cases